Jamazi4/bimcat/node-notes.md

 in ComponentContentWrapper need to add tooltip to lock maybe and make it load when it's actually loading.

+think about not spawning entire nodeSystem but only necessary parts.

+fix mesh material in rendering so it doesn't show the meshes are swapped done

+### --16-08-2025--

+fixed mesh mat, scrollable pset window is needed in browser I think that after fixing those I will add a node - getArea and getLength maybe also split vector?
+First getNormal or smth would be good

+anyway after that I need to do dynamic props and then prolly also all string nodes

 #### plan for ui controls

 - 'EXPOSE' node would have a number/bool input and a string input for control